Hayward black hole heat engine efficiency in anti-de Sitter space: Introduction

-In addition, black hole thermodynamics has always been an exciting topic.
-It is connect the quantum aspects of spacetime geometry with classical thermodynamic theory, and serves as a bridge between general relativity, thermodynamics and quantum mechanics.
-The origin of this study can be traced back to the pioneering work of Hawking and Bekenstein, who first proposed Hawking temperature and Bekenstein-Hawking entropy \cite{18,19,20,21,22,23}.
-Subsequently, Hawking and Page first propose there is a first order phase transition between the Schwarzschild anti-de Sitter black hole and the thermal AdS space \cite{24}.
-The discovery of phase transitions similar to the Van der Waals liquid/gas transitions in the Reissner-Nordstrom-AdS black holes by Chamblin et al \cite{25,26}.
-In AdS space, the negative cosmological constants are treated as thermodynamic pressures \cite{27}, \be P=-\frac{\Lambda}{8\pi}, \ee and its conjugate quantity is considered to be thermodynamic volume\cite{27,28} \be V={(\frac{\partial M}{\partial P})}_{S,Q,J}, \ee the $PdV$ term appears in the first law of black hole thermodynamics \cite{29}.
-Many researches have shown that phase transition of the charged AdS black hole is similar with that of the Van der Waals liquid-gas in the extended phase space, black hole shares the same $P-V$ diagram and critical exponent with the Van der Waals system \cite{30,31,32,33,34,35,36,37,38,39,40,41,42,43,44,45,46,47,48,49,50,51,52,53,54,55,56}.
+BH as the thermodynamic system has many interesting consequences.
+It connects the quantum aspects of space-time geometry with classical thermodynamic theory and serves as a bridge between general relativity, thermodynamics, and quantum mechanics.
+The origin of this research can be traced back to the pioneering work of the Hawking and Bekenstein, who first proposed the Hawking temperature and Bekenstein-Hawking entropy \cite{11,12,13}.
+Subsequently, Hawking and Page have first investigated the Schwarzschild-AdS BH and the thermal AdS space first-order phase transition \cite{14}.
+Chamblin et.al found the RN-AdS BH is similar to the van der Waals (vdW) liquid/gas phase transition \cite{15}.
+In the AdS space, the negative cosmological constant is treated as thermodynamic pressure \cite{16}, it is can be written as